 The Compensation Committee will, on an ongoing basis, continue to examine and assess our executive compensation practices relative to our compensation philosophy and objectives, as well as competitive market practices, and will make or recommend to our board of directors modifications to the compensation programs, as deemed appropriate.
-The Compensation Committee engaged FTI as its independent compensation consultant in respect of calendar year 2013 and to assist the Compensation Committee in developing objective performance standards for annual bonuses and long-term equity-based awards for 2014.
+The Compensation Committee engaged FTI as its independent compensation consultant in respect of calendar year 2014 and to assist the Compensation Committee in developing and evaluating objective performance standards for annual bonuses and long-term equity-based awards.
 FTI's services to us have been limited to compensation related services.
-FTI met with the Compensation Committee on several occasions to discuss guiding principles, competitive market trends, peer group pay practices and other compensation considerations, including our performance during 2013.
-Specifically, FTI was engaged to assist the Compensation Committee in considering the framework for executive officers' total compensation for 2013, taking into account the base salaries specified in existing employment and letter agreements and making recommendations relating to annual bonus awards and long-term equity-based awards.
-In evaluating levels of executive compensation for 2013, the Compensation Committee benchmarked the total compensation provided to our executive officers to industry-based compensation practices based on peer groups as formulated by the Compensation Committee together with FTI, as discussed in more detail below under "-Peer Groups."
-While it is the Compensation Committee's goal to provide compensation for executive officer pay levels has not been established since the Compensation Committee recognizes the challenge in setting executive officer pay levels when we are growing as an operating company.
+FTI met with the Compensation Committee on several occasions to discuss guiding principles, competitive market trends, peer group pay practices and other compensation considerations, including our performance during 2014.
+Specifically, FTI was engaged to assist the Compensation Committee in considering the framework for executive officers' total compensation for 2014, taking into account the base salaries specified in existing employment and letter agreements, the objective performance criteria and weighting levels established for annual cash bonuses and making recommendations relating to annual bonus awards and long-term equity-based awards.
+In evaluating levels of executive compensation for 2014, the Compensation Committee benchmarked the total compensation provided to our executive officers to industry-based compensation practices based on peer groups as formulated by the Compensation Committee together with FTI, as discussed in more detail below under "-Peer Groups."
+While it is the Compensation Committee's goal to provide compensation opportunities that reflect Company and individual executive performance and that are competitive within industry standards, a specific target market position for executive officer pay levels has not been established since the Compensation Committee recognizes the challenge in setting executive officer pay

 Peer Groups.
-In evaluating the Company's financial performance for 2013, the Compensation Committee reviewed our performance compared to a peer group.
-Our executive compensation peer group for 2013 (the "executive compensation peer group") is comprised of publicly traded REITs that generally have an investment focus concentrated on the retail real estate sector and with implied equity market capitalizations generally ranging from \$400 million to \$3 billion, although certain of the REITs in the peer group have greater equity market capitalizations.
+In evaluating the Company's financial performance for 2014, the Compensation Committee reviewed our performance compared to a peer group.
+Our executive compensation peer group for 2014 (the "executive compensation peer group") is comprised of publicly traded REITs that generally have an investment focus concentrated on the retail real estate sector and with implied equity market capitalizations generally ranging from \$400 million to \$3 billion, although certain of the REITs in the peer group have greater equity market capitalizations.
 Although the REITs in our peer group generally have an investment focus concentrated on the retail real estate sector, the Compensation Committee also included select other REITs whose size and operating scale is similar to ours.
-Our executive compensation peer group for 2013 included Acadia Realty Trust (NYSE:AKR); Agree Realty Corporation (NYSE:ADC); CBL & Associates Properties, Inc. (NYSE:CBL); Cedar Realty Trust (NYSE:CDR); Cousins Properties Incorporated (NYSE:CUZ); DDR Corp.
-(NYSE:DDR); Equity One, Inc. (NYSE:EQY); Excel Trust, Inc. (NYSE: EXL); Federal Realty Trust (NYSE:FRT); Getty Realty Corporation (NYSE:GTY); Glimcher Realty Trust (NYSE:MAC); Pennsylvania Real Estate Investment Trust (NYSE:PEI); Ramco-Gershenson Property Trust (NYSE:RPT); Saul Centers, Inc. (NYSE:BFS); Tanger Factory Outlet Centers, Inc. (NYSE:SKT); Taubman Centers, Inc. (NYSE:TCO); Urstadt Biddle Properties, Inc. (NYSE:UBP); and Weingarten Realty Investors (NYSE:WRI).
+Our executive compensation peer group for 2014 included Acadia Realty Trust (NYSE:AKR); Agree Realty Corporation (NYSE:ADC); Cedar Realty Trust (NYSE:CDR); Cousins Properties Incorporated (NYSE:CUZ); DDR Corp.
+(NYSE:DDR); Equity One, Inc. (NYSE:EQY); Excel Trust, Inc. (NYSE:EXL); Federal Realty Investment Trust (NYSE:FRT); Getty Realty Corporation (NYSE:GTY); Inland Real Estate Corporation (NYSE:RPT); Saul Centers, Inc. (NYSE:BFS); Tanger Factory Outlet Centers, Inc. (NYSE:SKT); Urban Edge Properties (NYSE:UE) (included in the peer group only with respect to our Chief Executive Officer); Urstadt Biddle Properties, Inc. (NYSE:UBP); and Weingarten Realty Investors (NYSE:WRI).